 To sew, you need needles.
-Since your first projects would start with cottons or polyester, look for universal or general purpose needles.
+Since your first projects would start with cotton or polyester, look for universal or general-purpose needles.
 Any brand should be fine.
 Sizes 90/14 or 100/16 should get you through most of your projects.
 Buy a pack so you can replace the needle when it begins to dull, about every few cosplays or so.

 You can find machine needles nearly everywhere sewing supplies and notions are sold.

 You won’t get very far without a foot on the machine.
 The foot presses down on the fabric and helps with feeding the fabric through the machine by providing pressure from the top.
 To start, you’ll want two feet: a standard foot and a zipper foot.
 A new machine will likely come with both feet, but a used machine may not have both.

 A standard foot is absolutely crucial.
 It is a metal foot with two prongs.
 This is the primary foot you’ll be using for your projects.

 A zipper foot is a foot that has a single prong and looks more like a ski.
 When using a snap foot, a zipper foot has two attachment points so it can be moved to the left or the right of the needle.
 Other feet may simply have a singular attachment point and require you to move the needle position when sewing.

 While it is not necessary to have a zipper foot when you start, adding a zipper to any outfit will be incredibly difficult as standard feet sometimes get caught on the zipper teeth.
 When you plan on adding zippers into your cosplay, make sure you have a zipper foot.